-Obzerv Laser Source Technology
+DALISTM Laser Source Technology

-The heart of the Obzerv laser source is its patented collimation technology.
-With it, we're able to produce extremely powerful and efficient illuminators that deliver uniform beams matching the FOV of the sensor.
+The heart of the DALISTM laser source is its patented collimation technology.
+With it, we're able to produce extremely powerful and efficient illuminators that deliver uniform beams.
 These properties are essential for illuminating objects at a distance and for generating high-quality images.

-Other existing laser sources lack the power and beam uniformity to produce images with the quality needed to gather legal evidence.
+The DALISTM laser source developed by INO for integration into active imaging systems provide the best performance for long-range image quality.
+Existing laser sources lack the power and beam uniformity to produce images with the quality needed to gather legal evidence.

-Benefits
+DALISTM Benefits

-- ❖ Power and pulse capacity: surveillance in difficult weather conditions and significant reduction of parasitic light. - ❖ Exclusive laser source: outperform competing products in image quality and range. - ❖ Operating wavelength: See-through glass capacity, detection of pointed optics, detection of camouflage nets, reading characters and markings (which is not possible with a thermal imager).
+- Power and pulse capacity: surveillance in difficult weather conditions and significant reduction of parasitic light. - Exclusive laser source: outperform competing products in image quality and range. - Operating wavelength: See-through glass capacity and affordable telescopes (unlike thermal imagers that require specialized telescopes made of exotic material).